checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

 When retries are enabled, an additional icon highlights that the check result contains multiple check runs.
 All attempts as well as the final result are available to view.

-The check retries ratio indicates how many of the total checks run were executed twice due to an initial failed attempt.
+The check retries ratio indicates how many of the total checks run were retried due to an initial failed attempt.

 <!-- @TODO: add screenshot of new ribbon (tooltip preview + result table) -->